aslikoturoglu/DSA210-Term-Project/README.md

 3. **Hypothesis Testing**
    - Test hypotheses:
+     - **1. Null Hypothesis:** Socioeconomic status have positive impact to people with not getting weight and become obese based on regions of Turkey.
-     - Socioeconomic status have positive impact to people with not getting weight and become obese based on regions of Turkey.
+     - **1. Alternative Hypothesis:** Socioeconomic status have positive impact to people with not getting weight and become obese based on regions of Turkey.

+     - **2. Null Hypothesis:** Regions which are nearby the sea have positive impact to people with not getting weight and become obese.
-     - Region which are nearby the sea has positive impact to people with not getting weight and become obese.
+     - **2. Alternative Hypothesis:** Regions which are nearby the sea have not have positive impact to people with not getting weight and become obese.

+     - **3. Null Hypothesis:** Regions which are nearby the sea have more positive impact to people with socioeconomic statues rather than regiongs which are not nearby the sea.
+     - **3. Alternative Hypothesis:** Regions which are nearby the sea have same impact to people with socioeconomic statues comparing to the regiongs which are not nearby the sea.

 4. **Trend Analysis**
    - Identifying peaks and plateus